SonarSource/sonar-ui-common/README.md

    3.2 inside SQ/SC folder do: `npm link sonar-ui-common` 3.3 now all you changes inside `sonar-ui-common` will be available locally in SQ/SC
 4. Before pushing do a `npm run validate` to check that everything is allright

+## Publish new version

+1. If everything is green, QG and travis jobs
+2. Update versions in `package.json` and `sonar-project.properties`
+3. `npm install` to update `package-lock.json`
+4. `npm pack` to create the published package
+5. `npm publish build/sonar-ui-common-*.tgz`